Breathtaking Photos of Tonga’s Whale Swimming Experiences

 4. Swimming with Mothers and Calves

 Whale swimming is available in Tonga between July and October because whales come to the waters of Tonga to breed and calve, leaving their feeding grounds in Antarctica.
 “Whales give birth in Tonga and nurse their young there until they’re big and fit enough to go to Antarctica.
-We’re noticing that at the beginning of each season moms and calves tend to avoid humans as they are careful of predators.
+We’re noticing that at the beginning of each season, moms and calves tend to avoid humans as they are careful of predators.
 Later on, as the calves grow bigger so does mom’s confidence and it’s very common to have swims with calves later in the season.”

 5. New-Born Whale Calves

 “This calf was barely a week old and it was very unusual that the mom let it swim with humans,” recalls Ivan.
 “It was a great privilege to witness and photograph this animal.
-Usually when calves are born their skin is very light grey, getting darker grey within a couple of weeks.
+Usually, when calves are born their skin is very light grey, getting darker grey within a couple of weeks.
 Their colouration depends on the genes.
 But in Tonga, we mostly see humpbacks that are blue-grey in colour with white bellies and white patches on the sides and pectoral fins.
 They gain weight quickly drinking mom’s fat-rich milk, doubling in weight within the first couple of months of their lives.”

 6. Swimming with Escorts

 “An escort is a short-term companion, most often a male that follows a female or a mom-calf pair, looking for an opportunity to mate.
-Males sing to attract females and induce estrous in them.
+Males sing to attract females and induce oestrous in them.
 They also compete with other males and fight for the right to mate with a female.
 During the competition, they breach, head-lunge, tail-breach and charge.”

 7. Breaching Whales

-Ivan also explains that they see whales breaching every day from the whale swimming boats, which must mean there are other reasons whales breach so often?
+Ivan also explains that they see whales breaching every day from the whale swimming boats.
+Are there other reasons whales breach so often?
 “There’s a number of possible reasons – getting rid of dead skin and parasites, inviting other animals/communication, competing with other males among others,” explains Ivan.
 But getting the perfect shot of a whale breach takes a bit of practice.
 “For this kind of shot, you need a whale that continuously breaches a couple of times.
 After the first breach, you pre-focus your camera on the place it last breached and set the camera in burst mode.
 Then you anticipate the area where it’s likely to breach again and as soon as you see it break the surface, you take a sequence of photos, hoping you got a perfect shot on one of them.”

 8. Remoras Under the Whale